Mount Shasta High School: Athletics

-The Mt.
-Shasta High School athletic program, known as the "Bears", has several athletic programs available for students.
+The Mount Shasta High School athletic program, known as the "Bears", has several athletic programs available for students.
 Eligible students can participate in volleyball, football, cheerleading, cross country, wrestling, golf, basketball, track and field, softball, baseball, tennis, soccer or the ski and snowboard team.
 Students are generally allowed to participate in one athletic program per sports season, as long as they have met all of the school's requirements.